Variables and Data Types in Python

 Updating Variables: Changing Values

 Variables are not only for storing values - we can also change them as our program runs.
-This is super useful for keeping track of things that change, like scores in a game!
+They can vary.
+This is super useful for keeping track of data that changes, like scores in a game.

 Here's how we can update a variable: